mhemeryck/mhemeryck.github.io/_posts/2021-08-09-evok2mqtt_ansible.md

 - the target host needs to be reachable via SSH (ideally key-based)
 - the target host should run some version of python (as ansible itself is based on python)
-- depending on the permissions you need to execute, the connecting user needs to be root access
+- depending on the permissions you need to execute, the connecting user needs to have root access

 Fortunately, unipi does provides such an image that already satisfies these constraints (most modern linux-based OS images would do, actually): the [Neuron OpenSource OS].